 Between 1975 and 1979, the Inn was acquired by the State of Oregon and restored.
 Wolf Creek Tavern is listed in the National Register of Historic Places.
 It is among the best preserved and oldest active travelers inns in Oregon.

 Ben Rogers, Alice's husband was a friend and life-long correspondent of Samuel L. Clemens (Mark Twain) and was the same boy whom generations of readers would have known as Ben Rogers.
 Ben Rogers, the high-spirited, hop-skip and jumper, the imitator of a tooting Mississippi River steamboat who was on his way to a swimming hole when his was finagled by Tom Sawyer into whitewashing a section of fence that Tom was supposed to be painting himself, and what’s more Ben gladly paid Tom for the privilege to do it!
-It turns out that Wheeler “Ben” Rogers was also a nephew of Henry Huddleston Rogers, the Standard Oil magnate, whom Samuel Clemens called a loyal friend and financial supporter.
+It turns out that Wheeler “Ben” Rogers was also a relative of Henry Huddleston Rogers, the Standard Oil magnate, whom Samuel Clemens called a loyal friend and financial supporter.